| |

 Europe’s 7th largest airport and the 30th busiest in the world,

-Munich’s Flughafen has been named the Best Airport in Europe for
+Munich’s Flughafen has been named the Best Airport in Europe three

 The